 There are many types of Groin injury, some of which can occur together.
 In fact, as many as 90 percent of patients experiencing Groin pain have multiple types of groin injuries simultaneously.

 Groin strains typically cause pain and tenderness in the groin area and the inside of the thigh.
 Pain may intensify when patients bring their legs together or raise their knees, such as when taking high steps or doing plyometric (jumping) exercises.
-You may feel a popping or snapping sensation in the adductor muscle at the time of injury when the fibers are stretched or torn.
+You may feel a popping or snapping sensation in the adductor muscle at the time of injury when the fibres are stretched or torn.

 Common types of Groin injury:

-Adductor strain (groin strain or pull).
+Adductor Strain (groin strain or pull);